no-1ne/react-native-bootcamp/_posts/2017-06-25-detail-screen.md

 * If Everything went well you should see a beautiful carousel will all of our moments.

 ### Map View
-As Said before we'll not be implementing Map here, you can either leave the map section as it is or set it to a Text component that show the Lat. and Lon. of the moment.
+As Said before we'll not be implementing Map here, you can either leave the map section as it is or set it to a Text component that shows the Lat. and Lon. of the moment.
 (note : I prefer my Lat.
 Lon. to change on each slide change😉)

 And that's it for Part IV, we've successfully passed data from one Screen to Another and displayed it in our destination Screen using React navigation navigate.
-Let's catch fire with [Firebase](https://firebase.google.com/){:target="_blank"} in [Part V]({{ site.url }}{{site.baseurl}}/part5/firebase.html)...
+Let's catch some fire with [Firebase](https://firebase.google.com/){:target="_blank"} in [Part V]({{ site.url }}{{site.baseurl}}/part5/firebase.html)...